phf/dupes/README.md

 And we can have pools of workers to do long file operations concurrently.)
 - I'll have to write a number of competing concurrent variants to see what's best.
 So I'll leave `dupes.go` as a non-concurrent reference version for now.
+- Profiling `dupes` you'll notice that computing hashes takes the most time.
+On a whim, I tried computing *two* checksums: one for just the first few thousand bytes, another for the whole file.
+Alas that doesn't help much.
+We already filter by file size, remember?
+For large files, matching size starts being a pretty good indicator of duplicates---unless you're dealing with lots of disk images maybe.
+And for small file there's already not much to do for the checksum.
+So no dice.

 ## Kudos